Cost-efficiency in Incomplete Markets: Setting

 To appreciate the difference between the general and the integrable setting, let $F$ be a distribution bounded from below.
-Note that $F$ is integrable if and only if the convex closure $\convc(F)$ is bounded in probability (see Appendix~\ref{appconvF} for details).
-On the other hand, the set $\{X\in\mathcal{X}: X \sim F\}$ is bounded in probability even for nonintegrable $F$.
-Thus there is a huge gap between the family $X \sim F$ and its convex closure.
+Note that $F$ has finite mean if and only if the convex closure $\convc(F)$ is bounded in probability (see Appendix~\ref{appconvF} for details).
+On the other hand, the set $D(F)$ is bounded in probability even for $F$ with infinite mean.
+Thus there is a huge gap between the family $X \in D(F)$ and its convex closure.